EXCLUSIVE-ValueAct takes stakes in Recruit and Expedia, says they are poised for strong growth

 By Svea Herbst-Bayliss

-The investment firm announced the new positions, without saying how big they are, in a Nov.
-15 letter to clients which was seen by Reuters.
+The investment firm announced the new positions, without revealing the sizes, in a letter to clients on Wednesday which was seen by Reuters.
 Recruit is valued at roughly $49 billion while Expedia has a market value of about $17 billion.

+Recruit Holdings' American depository receipts RCRUY.PK are traded over-the-counter and rose nearly 8% on Wednesday while Expedia's stock price gained 7.5%

-It said the two firms were set to benefit from smarter pricing, better cost management and shrewd modernization of the services used to run websites.
+ValueAct said the two companies were set to benefit from smarter pricing, better cost management and shrewd modernization of the services used to run websites.

 A ValueAct spokesman could not be reached for comment.

-ValueAct said it believes Recruit's assets are already worth double the company's share price.
-But it feels investors have not been fully aware of the investment opportunity because the parent company is listed in Tokyo.
-It noted that Indeed, which contributes 45% of earnings, is based in Austin, Texas.
+ValueAct said in the letter it believes Recruit's assets are already worth double the company's share price.
+But it feels investors have not been fully aware of the opportunity because the parent company is listed in Tokyo.
+It noted that Indeed, which contributes 45% of Recruit's earnings, is based in Austin, Texas.

 "We believe Recruit's management team is driving hard at improving monetization and profit margin of the internet platforms to levels far above its current state," the letter said.
 "With smart capital allocation we can see a path to per-share annualized return above 30%."